by: Joanna Walsh , January 27, 2020

 Darling was a British movie that looked to Europe, made in gritty black and white, in imitation of the French films of the nouvelle vague.
 Concerned with glamour, it didn’t want to glitter.
 Its heroine, like those of Godard’s, films, is an everyday superstar.
 That Darling (Christie) was working class makes her a very desirable commodity, she can be bought yet retains, through her labour of différance, a suffering that makes her success as a commodity acceptable, just as (Julia) Darling’s différance came from her move from heterosexuality.
 Darling (Christie’s) glamour comes from the fact that she cannot enjoy the glitter she promotes.
 Darling’s (I mean Julie Christie’s, or rather her character’s) face is constantly cracking up in laughter or tears.
 Her movements are sudden, they break the skin of the calm-faced screen beauty which is her character’s work.
 There’s a tension (if you pay a tension) between Christie’s work and the roles she Darling (the character) plays for work.
 It’s a tension between motion and stillness.
 What I find moving about models is their frozen gestures.
 And also their anonymity, which is to do with not speaking.

 ‘Why is it that cancer makes one look so weird?’
-(Julia) Darling continues, never quite getting her ‘I’ in: ‘it’s philosophical thing…we have crossed the line of beauty and only people that love us can still see it’.
-The cosiness of Darling’s ‘long agony of survival’ sometimes frightens me: her repetition (in the French sense of rehearsal toward the staging of a gesture) of domestic objects and processes on loop—’I want everyone to take up knitting and eat porridge and ride a bike’—and her staged excitement over travelling on the same train as ‘her maj’ (“Fancy!”)—are expressions of camp that just… aren’t my cup of tea.
+(Julia) Darling continues, never quite getting her ‘I’ in: ‘it’s philosophical thing … we have crossed the line of beauty and only people that love us can still see it’.
+The cosiness of Darling’s ‘long agony of survival’ sometimes frightens me: her repetition (in the French sense of rehearsal toward the staging of a gesture) of domestic objects and processes on loop—’I want everyone to take up knitting and eat porridge and ride a bike’—and her staged excitement over travelling on the same train as ‘her maj’ (“Fancy!”)—are expressions of camp that just … aren’t my cup of tea.
 I’m trying to pay a tension to how these frivolities can be fundamental, but also to how far camp citation can legitimise the constraining boundaries that modulate it.
-I do not find the cosy comfortable, and I’m not sure I’d have liked Darling (Julia).
-But then again, perhaps I would.

 You can replay Darling’s diary on loop (she describes herself as ‘loopy’ with cancer, as though repetition were a kind of loss) via the oddly anti-linear narrative of her blog.
 She ends where you begin, at her deathplace.
 To reverse her decline, you scroll to the base of the page and hit, ‘NEXT’.